juhasev/sample-ninja-help/project-dashboard-email-bounces.md

 > To copy individual panelist IDs, click on the round information button on each row.

+> All **Permanent** bounces are automatically unsubscribed from the panel.
+This is because if you keep sending emails to the bounced email addresses, your email reputation will worsen.

 #### Transient or soft bounces

 The transient bounces have multiple subtypes: